trunkmaster/nextspace/README.md

 Unlike other 'real' and 'serious' projects, I have not yet defined a target audience for NEXTSPACE.
 I intentionally left aside modern UI design trends (fancy animations, shadows, gray blurry lines, flat controls, acid colors, transparency).
 I like the accurate, clear, grayish, and "boring" UI that helps, not hinder, to get my job done.

 ## Not planned
 * Porting to other Linux distributions and operating systems.
 For now, I want a fast, accurate, and stable version for RedHat-based Linux distributions.
-Currently these are CentOS 7, CentOS Stream and Fedora.
+Currently these are Fedora, CentOS Stream 9, Rocky Linux 9 and Alma Linux 9.
 However, NEXTSPACE was designed to be portable and thus this point may be changed in future.
 * GNOME, KDE, macOS rival in terms of visual effects, modern design principles, look and feel.
 * Implementing a macOS-like desktop paradigm.
 There is another good place for this -- see [Étoilé](http://etoileos.com).